Cog-Creators/Red-DiscordBot/docs/guide_cog_creators.rst

 - If your cog install comes with any pre-packaged data, use `bundled_data_path()` to access it.
 - If your cog install creates any non-config data, use `cog_data_path()` to store it.
 - Unless the cog is intentionally designed to listen to certain input from bots, cogs should ignore input from bots.
-- Cogs use public methods of Red where possible.
+- Cogs use public methods of Blue where possible.
 - Use the proper method if one exists. (and ask for one if it doesn't exist)

   - If that's not possible, don't break anything in core or any other cog with your code.
-  - If you have to use private methods, lock the cog to specific Red versions you can guarantee it works on without breaking anything using the ``min_bot_version`` and ``max_bot_version`` keys in that cog's ``info.json`` file.
+  - If you have to use private methods, lock the cog to specific Blue versions you can guarantee it works on without breaking anything using the ``min_bot_version`` and ``max_bot_version`` keys in that cog's ``info.json`` file.

-- Cog Creators must keep their cogs up-to-date with core Red or be delisted until cogs meet Red API changes.
-Repositories must be kept up to date with the latest version of Red within 3 months of its release.
+- Cog Creators must keep their cogs up-to-date with core Blue or be delisted until cogs meet Blue API changes.
+Repositories must be kept up to date with the latest version of Blue within 3 months of its release.

 .. _recommendations-for-cog-creators: